uclnlp/egal/README.md

 ```

 #### Optional: Server Extension
-If you want to use the server extensions (which allows clients to
+If you want to use egal outside of a notebook you need to install the server extensions (which allows clients to
-save the SVG on the jupyter server), run:
+save the SVG on the jupyter server):

 ```bash
 jupyter serverextension enable --py egal
 ```

+Then you can edit an SVG on the server via accessing http://localhost:8888/files/draw.html (assuming you run
+`jupyter notebook` locally).